 Each qualifying program loan that is intended to qualify for the small creditor exemption shall be held by the Corporation for a period of at least three years following the origination of such qualifying program loan by the Corporation, or for such other period that is determined by the Corporation to be a qualifying period for purposes of meeting the small creditor exemption.
 The qualifying period for qualifying program loans that are not intended to qualify for the small creditor exemption shall be determined by the Corporation and the University from time to time.
 Commencing on any date following the qualifying period, the Corporation may, at its option, transfer a qualifying program loan at its carrying value to The Regents in exchange for an immediate decrease in the outstanding amount of the advances by the outstanding principal amount of the transferred loan.
-During the year ended June 30, 2021, 13 loans totaling \$7,442,992 were transferred from the Corporation to The Regents.
-No loans were transferred from the Corporation to The Regents during the year ended June 30, 2020.
+During the year ended June 30, 2022, no loans were transferred from the Corporation to The Regents.